 How sportsbook insurance works

 At online sportsbooks including DraftKings, FanDuel, BetMGM and Caesars in California, betting insurance will generally appear as a promotion if it’s available.
 What the sportsbook actually calls it, however, can vary.
-The book may list options for bet or parlay insurance, or it could offer a risk-free bet.
+The book may list options for bet or parlay insurance, or it could offer a bonus bet.
 Regardless of the exact name, here’s how it works:

 - You locate the insurance at your sportsbook of choice, review the terms and conditions, and opt in if necessary.